How to clean and sanitize the kennel with the arrival of the heat

 Cleaning the kennel is not just a matter of aesthetics.
 It is a concrete gesture of love and respect for our dog, who returns affection to us every day.
 A clean, dry, fragrant and comfortable place is a safe refuge, a fixed point in his day.
 With the arrival of the heat, let's dedicate even more care to him: it's worth it, for him and for us too.

-Want to find out what kind of Dog Mom you are?
+You want to find out what kind of dog Mom you are ?

 Find out which type you belong to by taking our quiz (it only takes 1 minute)